cyiheng/Dynagan/README.md

   <img src="imgs/real_fake.gif" width="600" />
 </p>

-# Patient specific 4D CT respiratory motion synthesis using generative adversarial networks
+# Adversarial respiratory motion synthesis from static CT images using latent phase conditioning

 A general objective of radiotherapy treatment planning is to deliver the lowest radiation dose induced by imaging protocols.
-Four-dimensional computed tomography (4D CT) imaging is used routinely for respiratory motion synchronization in radiotherapy treatment planning.
+Four-dimensional computed tomography (4DCT) imaging is used routinely for respiratory motion synchronization in radiotherapy treatment planning.
 However, those images require a longer acquisition time leading to a higher radiation exposure, up to six times a standard 3D CT acquisition.
 There is therefore a clear need for alternative planning methods that would reduce the dose impact.

 This study proposes a new deep learning architecture architecture to generate realistic respiratory motion from static 3D CT images tailored to the actual patient breathing dynamics.
 An image-to-image 3D generative adversarial network conditioned with a 3D CT image and an amplitude-based scalar value using a scalar injection mechanism based on an Adaptive Instance Normalization layer is proposed in this study.